smartprobe/Train_Defect_Detection/README.md

 Download it and put it into the directory: branch2/models/res101/pascal_voc

-## Implementation

 * Branch 1:
 (Input is the original images, Output is the bounding box and the cropped patches)
 ```
 cd ./branch1
-1.Run test_net.py as mentioned above, the input directory is ./branch1/data
+1.Run test_net.py as mentioned above.
+The input directory is: ./branch1/data
-2.Generate bounding boxes in Images and saved in ./branch1/demo_output
+2.Generate bounding boxes in Images and saved in: ./branch1/demo_output
-3.Generate patches and saved in ./branch1/crop_images
+3.Generate patches and saved in: ./branch1/crop_images
 ```

 *  Branch 2:
 (Input is the cropped patches from Branch 1, Output is the bounding box)
 ```
 cd ./branch2
 1.Run demo.py as mentioned above.
-The input derectory is ./branch1/crop_images
+The input directory is: ./branch1/crop_images
-2.Generate bounding boxes in Images and saved in ./branch2/demo_output
+2.Generate bounding boxes in Images and saved in: ./branch2/demo_output
 ```